stacks-network/docs/_develop/app-reviewers.md

 layout: learn
 permalink: /:collection/:path.html
 ---
-# How third-parties reviewers operate
+# How third-party reviewers operate
 {:.no_toc}

 Blockstack uses third-party reviewers who interact with, review and provide scores for the apps in the App Mining program.
 The scores from each reviewer are used to determine an app`s ultimate rank.
 In this section, you learn more about the reviewers and how they score.